hot-glue-for-rails/hot-glue/README.md

 (If you had a number of fields that wasn't easily divisible by the number of columns, it would leave the final column one or a few fields short of the others.)

 ### Omitted fields

 Note that these additions all affect how you write your `--include` setting, but they operate in addition to all of the field visibility rules above.
 Notice that omitting a form means we by design omit it on both the new and edit actions.
 If you want to determine if it shows up on new vs. edit granularly, use a different approach.

-Generally you will only omit a field in special cases.
+Generally, you will only omit a field in special cases.
 To omit a field, prefix either `-` (omit on list) or `=` to omit on form (new & edit), like so :

 `--include=-abd,=dfg`